BurgerFi’s food is excellent. Everything from their burgers and fresh-cut fries to their hot dogs and onion rings is all worthwhile.

-Since its first location in 2011, BurgerFi had a growth spurt where they expanded rapidly into other states.
+Since its first location in 2011, BurgerFi has had a growth spurt where it expanded rapidly into other states.
 Then it seemed as if they took some time to grow into the locations they already had.

 More recently, BurgerFi added a super tasty chicken sandwich and tenders to their already loaded menu of greats.
 Now, they’ve partnered to create a series of delivery-only restaurants (Ghost Kitchens) across the U.S.

 BurgerFi Food Pictures

-I took all the food pictures at different BurgerFi restaurant locations in Aventura, Coral Gables, Delray Beach, Lauderdale by the Sea, and delivery.
+I took all the food pictures at different BurgerFi restaurant locations in Aventura, Coral Gables, Delray Beach, Doral, Lauderdale by the Sea, and delivery.

 BurgerFi in Aventura, Florida

-September 3rd, 2012 – As I normally do when I’m gonna check out a restaurant, I like to go in the afternoon, right after the lunch rush.
+September 3rd, 2012 – As I usually do when I’m going to check out a restaurant, I like to go in the afternoon, right after the lunch rush.
 This morning my breakfast was a coffee and some plain white toast, which meant I was ready to go once at the new BurgerFi (18139 Biscayne Blvd) in Aventura.
-And by go, I mean eat, not leave.

-Of course, I ordered the classic cheeseburger, which includes 2 patties, 2 slices of American cheese, & a slathering of their secret sauce (which the first time I had it, I didn’t care for).
+Of course, I ordered the classic cheeseburger, which includes two patties, two slices of American cheese, & a slathering of their secret sauce (which, the first time I had it, I didn’t care for).
 I opted to go lettuce and tomato-less as usual.

-I can also confess that I’ve never ordered any of the toppings, be it FREE or Premium, so what the hell do I know.
-Well, not true, I have had bacon.
+I can also confess that I’ve never ordered any of those toppings, be it free or premium, so what do I know?
+Well, that is not true; I have had bacon.

 Cry & Fry are for Two?

-After mourning over my fries, I moved onto their Wagyu Chili Dog.
-Yes, the regular dog is good but pay a little more and get a way better-tasting dog.
-So ask me, I know you’re dying to.
+After mourning over my fries, I moved on to their Wagyu Chili Dog.
+Yes, the regular dog is good, but pay a little more and get a better-tasting dog.
+So ask me; I know you’re dying to.

-The fries looked great, and there are a few other items on their Secret Menu you may want to know about and try.
+The fries looked great, and there are a few other items on their Secret menu you may want to know about and try.
 I’m not sure that it’s top-secret, but hey, to each their own.

 Now that BurgerFi is finally in Miami Dade County, we need to find a way to convince them to open a little bit farther South, like near my house.